sfc-gh-dwilczak/tutorials/docs/snowflake/google/iceberg/index.md

 ### Snowflake

-Let's setup snowflake by creating a worksheet in snowflake and add the code below with your bucket name from earlier and hit run:
+??? note "If you don't have a database, schema or warehouse yet."

-=== ":octicons-image-16: Template"
+    === ":octicons-image-16: Database, schema and warehouse"

         ```sql linenums="1"
-    /*
-        We switch to "sysadmin" to create an object
-        because it will be owned by that role.
-    */
         use role sysadmin;

-    --- Create a database to store our schemas.
+        -- Create a database to store our schemas.
         create database if not exists raw;

         -- Create the schema.
-The schema stores all objects.
+The schema stores all our objectss.
         create schema if not exists raw.gcp;

         /*
             Warehouses are synonymous with the idea of compute
             resources in other systems.
 We will use this
-        warehouse to query our integration and to load data.
+            warehouse to call our user defined function.
         */
         create warehouse if not exists development
             warehouse_size = xsmall
             auto_suspend = 30
             initially_suspended = true;

-    /*
-        Integrations are on of those important features that
-        account admins should do because it's allowing outside
-        snowflake connections to your data.
-    */
+        use database raw;
+        use schema gcp;
+        use warehouse development;
+        ```

+Let's setup snowflake by creating a worksheet in snowflake and add the code below with your bucket name from earlier and hit run:

+=== ":octicons-image-16: Template"

+    ```sql linenums="1"
     use role accountadmin;

     create or replace external volume external_volume
-        STORAGE_LOCATIONS =
+        storage_locations =
         (
             (
-                NAME = 'external_volume'
+            name = 'external_volume'
-                STORAGE_PROVIDER = 'GCS'
+            storiage_provider = 'GCS'
-                STORAGE_BASE_URL = 'gcs://<storage bucket name>/' /* (1)! */
+            storage_base_url = 'gcs://<storage bucket name>/' /* (1)! */
             )
         );

     -- Grant sysadmin access to the volume.
     grant all on external volume external_volume to role sysadmin with grant option;